sepen/portdb.js/README.md

 ##Website

-I modified the original portdb website written in PHP to use backend calls.
+I adjust the original portdb website written in PHP to use backend calls.

 To start the website:
 ```